katchke/rag-api/README.md

 Certain decisions were made during this assignment to save time because of which the final solution deviates slightly from the assigned problem statement.

 - Research papers were obtained from Arxiv rather than Google Scholar to avoid getting banned by Google for scraping their website
     - The search "lithium ion" returns approx. 750 papers on Arxiv.
 All of these were scraped and ingested into DB.
-- Avoided too much preprocessing to save implementation time.
+- Avoided too much preprocessing to reduce implementation time.
 The application can be further improved by cleaning the research paper content (for eg: images, equations, citations and so on.)
 - The provided directory structure was changed to make the codebase simpler for the assignment.
-- Testing with a higher number of documents and implementing scaling would have resulted in higher costs (eg: use of AWS, OpenAI credits etc.)
+- Tested with 750 papers scraped from Arxiv.
+Testing with a higher number of documents and implementing scaling would have resulted in higher costs (eg: use of AWS, OpenAI credits etc.)

 ## Scaling strategies